wjtje/esphome-docs/components/esphome.rst

 ``libraries``
 -------------

-With the ``libraries`` option it is possible to include libraries in the PlatformIO project.
-These libraries will then be compiled into the resulting firmware, and can be used in code from :ref:`lambdas <config-lambda>` and from custom components.
+The ``libraries`` option allows you to include libraries in the PlatformIO project.
+These libraries will then be compiled into the resulting firmware and may be used by :ref:`lambdas <config-lambda>`.

 .. code-block:: yaml